ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 ### Footnotes

-[^1]: There are many people in Ai2 who helped me of course: Valentina, Faeze, Nathan, Kyle R., Sachin, Maarten, Hannah and Noah (and much more)!
+[^1]: There are many people in Ai2 who helped me of course: Valentina, Faeze, Nathan, Kyle R., Sachin, Shashank, Harsh, Ashish, Hannah and Noah (and much more)!
 It does take a village.
-I'm also thankful to Pradeep, Hanna+Yizhong who drafted my recommendation letters!
+I'm also thankful to Pradeep, Hanna, and Yizhong who drafted my recommendation letters!
-[^2]: It's reasonable to chase the hottest trends as grant-giving bodies and funding decisions tend to be biased around these topics.
+[^2]: I think that Cardinal Lawrence's (Ralph Fiennes) [speech in *Conclave*](https://www.youtube.com/watch?v=oEg8bQXY7Sk) encapsulates this idea of doubt and certainty.
+Really good movie!
+I think I made my decision to go to Cambridge a day after watching this movie.